Noterik/mecanex-admin/README.md

 # mecanex-admin

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is the mecanex administration panel.

 ## Build & development